Playboy-Player/Playboy/README_en.md

 ### Linux

-> The Linux version currently has several bugs, such as crashes when switching pages during playback and incorrect mini player display size.

 After setting up Flutter, install `libmpv-dev` via your system package manager or other means.

 Run `flutter build linux` in the project directory to generate the Linux executable.